niuware/mui-rte/README.md

 )
 ```

-Or in read only mode, with no rendered controls but text selection and component interaction available (such as clickable links):
+Or in read only mode, where no controls are rendered but text selection and component interaction is available (clickable links, etc.):

 ```js
 import MUIRichTextEditor from 'mui-rte'